metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 have it under a different name, such as dmake (Strawberry Perl on Windows), gmake, or nmake.

-PDF::Builder does not currently compile and link anything, so gcc, g++, etc. will not be used.
+PDF::Builder does not currently compile and link anything, so `gcc`, `g++`, etc. will not be used.
 The build process merely copies .pm files around.

 ## Copyright

-This software is Copyright (c) 2017-2022 by Phil M. Perry.
+This software is Copyright (c) 2017-2023 by Phil M. Perry.

 Previous copyrights are held by others (Steve Simms, Alfred Reibenschuh, et al.).
 See The HISTORY section of the documentation for more information.